The Air New Zealand logotype

 The design process to create “a wordmark that reflects an innovative, modern company but projects our history, credibility and with a timeless elegance”.

 In late 2011 I was approached by Designworks to work on a new logotype for Air New Zealand.
 I was contracted to draw new letterforms to complement the iconic koru logo.
 Designworks had been working closely with Air New Zealand to smartly and iteratively re-brand and re-position the airline across all aspects of their business, from terminals to in-flight teacups.
-Their typographic palette now largely consists of Apex New, Omnes, Akzidenz Grotesk, with Newzald Black Italic functioning as a “hero” typeface across all communication channels, typically used for a single word or phrase.
+Their typographic palette now largely consists of Air New Zealand Sans (Söhne) with Newzald Black Italic functioning as a “hero” typeface across all communication channels, typically used for a single word or phrase.

 But, before I delve into the logotype development, a spot of history.
 Founded in 1949, Tasman Empire Airways Limited (TEAL) was the forerunner of Air New Zealand.

 According to Printing Types Tom Elliott designed the classic unicase Air New Zealand logotype in about 1968.¹ If the brisk trade of Air New Zealand memorabilia on Trade Me is any indication, this logotype is firmly etched into the minds of most New Zealanders, suggestive of our national pride in the golden age of air travel.